 3) Green Office is an environmental service for offices provided by the WWF that is also suited to the school world with its partially office-like environment involving computers, lighting fixtures and paper documentation.
 The University of Helsinki’s Viikki Campus, and the Viikki Teacher Training School as part of it, has been awarded the Green Office label.
 Related audits were carried out in 2012 and 2017.

 One of Finland’s largest solar power plants has been built on Viikki Campus.
 Its rated output is 1.2 MW, and the solar cells are located on the roofs of the campus buildings.
 Unfortunately, panels have not been installed on the roof of the Viikki Teacher Training School in spite of requests, since the energy they would generate cannot be utilised in the summer when the school is closed.

-4) The Viikki Teacher Training School is part of the UNESCO Associated Schools Networks (in Finnish only).
+4) The Viikki Teacher Training School is part of the UNESCO Associated Schools Networks.